AlePuglisi/limbed-robot-control/README.md

 The robot joint controllers are implemented using ros2_control, and the simulation is based on Gazebo Classic.<br/>
 For the tuning of the joint_trajectory_controller and the refinement of robot [URDF](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/URDF-Main.html), I take an iterative tuning approach.<br/>

-Some of my tasks as a member of SRL Rover Team have been:
+Some of my tasks as a member of the SRL Rover Team have been:
-- Update the software with 3 additional joints in each limb (new end-effector transformable module)
+- Update the C++ nodes for high/low-level control, with 3 additional joints in each limb (new end-effector transformable module)
+- Update the XACRO description to make the robot reconfigurable (use launch arguments to choose end-effector mode).
-- Adjust URDF to make the simulation more reliable
+- Retune URDF parameters to make the Gazebo simulation more reliable (friction, dumping, Gazebo tags, etc..)
-- Update ros2_control configuration and retune the joint controller PID gains
+- Update ros2_control configuration, and retune the joint controller PID gains
 - According to support polygon stability theory, implement an algorithm for base positioning and end-effector module transformation.
+- Retune DYNAMIXEL servomotors with Dynamixel Wizard, by trial and error.
+- Update DYNAMIXEL Servomotors PID gains from a CSV, in a C++ node (controlling the servomotors)
+- Set up the software to open/close the Gripper-Wheel module, with proper timing.
-- Make experiments on the real Hardware.
-Accounting for Motor torque limitations, by base weight compensation (pulley system).
+- Set up the Robot and do experiments on the real Hardware. <br/>
+  (Accounting for Motor torque limitations, by compensation with a pulley system)

 ### In the next episode:
 Because of the lack of a model-based rigorous control tuning, I took a different approach.<br/>